Over- And Ectopic-Expression Of FoxN1 At Early Life Adversely Influences Lymphopoiesis

 TLDR Early over-expression of FoxN1 harms immune and skin development.

 The study investigated the effects of over- and ectopic-expression of FoxN1 at early life stages using R26-STOPflox-FoxN1 mutant mice.
-Prenatal over-expression of FoxN1 led to a lethal phenotype in newborns with abnormal skin permeability.
-In infant mice, progressive FoxN1 over-expression influenced thymic epithelial cell development and impaired T- and B-lymphopoiesis.
+It was found that prenatal over-expression of FoxN1 led to a lethal phenotype in newborns, characterized by abnormal skin permeability.
+Additionally, progressive FoxN1 expression in infant mice negatively impacted thymic epithelial cell development and T- and B-lymphopoiesis.
 While FoxN1 over-expression in adult mice could delay thymic aging, early induction in infants adversely affected thymocyte and hair follicle development.
-The findings indicated that FoxN1 expression had stage and tissue-specific sensitivity, with early over-expression negatively impacting thymic, lymphocyte, and skin epithelial development.
+Thus, FoxN1 expression had stage and tissue-specific sensitivity, with early over-expression detrimentally influencing immature thymic, T-, and B-cell, and skin epithelial development.

 Discuss this study in the Community →